WHO WE ARE

 In 2015, Ms. Walker was appointed an Ambassador by the International Maritime Organization (IMO).
 She is a member of WISTA (Women’s International Shipping and Trading Association) where she serves as Press Officer for the International organization, the Connecticut Maritime Association, the Marine Society of the City of New York, INTERTANKO, The National Press Club and is a Past-President of the Propeller Club Chapter of the Port of NY/NJ, as well as a Trustee of Sea Research Foundation and is a Board member of the Working Harbor Committee of New York.
 She was also elected to the Board of Trustees of the Coast Guard Foundation and the Coast Guard Auxiliary Foundation.

 Ms. Walker is also President of Morgan Marketing & Communications, a member of the Board of Directors of Gibbs and Cox, Inc., and the Co-Founder/Executive Director of the Merchant Marine Policy Coalition and the Consortium for International Maritime Heritage.
 In 2010, she was awarded the Certificate of Merit by the United States Coast Guard and in 2014 a Public Service Commendation for her work on World Maritime Day and AMVER791, respectively.
 Ms. Walker graduated from Wellesley College with a BA in Political Science and History (minor in Economics) and studied Accounting at Cornell School of Business Administration, and is a trained facilitator and media trainer.
 She held a USCG 100-ton Captain’s license.

 lyn harris, Chief Operating Officer

 Lyn Harris has worked in the marine industry for over 20 years.
 She has built diverse set of management skills through her experience developing strategies and setting policies.
 She has established streamlined business processes to increase operational effectiveness that enhance the end user experience.
-Lyn has worked with NAMEPA for over five years.
+Lyn has worked with NAMEPA for over six years.
 She provides day-to-day leadership and management in driving the mission and core values of the organization.
 She has identified and developed a strategy to build educational initiatives for seafarers, students and the public.
 She is a liaison in building alliances and partnerships for the mission of NAMEPA to "Save Our Seas."

 Gail nicholas, development director